surjeetsinhthakur123/IPL-Data-Analysis-And-Extract-Various-Insights-Using-Different-Graphs/README.md

 If you encounter any issues or have feedback, please open an issue in the repository.
 Your input is valuable and helps improve the project for everyone!

+## Copyright

+© 2025 IPL Data Analysis Project.
+All rights reserved.

+This project and its contents are the intellectual property of the creators.
+Unauthorized reproduction, distribution, or use of any part of this project without explicit permission is prohibited.